bristol-sca/thumb-sim/README.md

 ./simulator -b example/example.bin
 ```

-# Notes

-**I am sharing it for anyone who wants to use it for whatever purpose.
-However, there are no guarantees that the simulator is bug free and there are no warranties with this software, so use it at your own risk.**
+# License - MIT (Expat)

+This project is licensed under the MIT (Expat) License - see the [LICENSE](LICENSE) file for details.

+All contributions are welcome.
-Please let me know if you find any bugs (by raising an issue or emailing me), such as inaccuracies in the timing of an operation.
+Please let me know if you find any bugs, especially inaccuracies in the timing of an operation.